-If for any reason you terminate your user account with us, we will destroy active records containing your identifying information as soon as reasonably possible.
-"Reasonably" here means no more than seven business days from the termination of the account; however, we may have to retain some information for a longer period as legal records.
+If for any reason you terminate your user account with us, we will destroy active records containing your Personal Data as soon as reasonably possible.
+"Reasonably" here means no more than thirty business days from the termination of the account; however, we may have to retain some information for a longer period as legal records or for auditing purposes.
 If we terminate your service, we may retain enough information to prevent you from signing up for the service in the future.

-If we receive a complaint about a violation of someone's intellectual property rights, we will disclose the information provided by the rightsholder or the rightsholder's representative to the subject of the complaint.
+If we receive a complaint about a violation of someone's intellectual property rights, we reserve the right to disclose the information provided by the rightsholder or the rightsholder's representative to the subject of the complaint.
 If we receive a complaint about other matters, such as plagiarism or harassment, we will follow the Abuse Policy, which explains what information provided by the complainant may be disclosed to the subject of the complaint.

 F. What we will not do:

-The Archive will not give out any of your personal information or any of the information we collect, except as provided under this policy.
-We will not use your personally identifying information to market third party products and services to you.
+The OTW will not provide any third party with any of your personal information or any of the information we collect, except as provided under our Terms of Service.
+We will not use your personally identifying information to market third party products and services to you via the Archive.

 We will not sell, trade, or rent your personally identifying information.
 Except as provided under this policy, we will not disclose your personally identifying information to any third party without your prior consent unless we (1) are legally compelled to do so, (2) have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process served on the OTW, or (3) are cooperating with law enforcement authorities.
-As to (3), we will cooperate with all investigations conducted by law enforcement authorities of the United States of America when legally required to do so.
+As to (3), we will cooperate with all investigations conducted by law enforcement authorities within the United States of America when legally required to do so.
 Cooperation with law enforcement authorities from other countries and cooperation when it is not legally required are at our sole discretion.
 Our discretion looks favorably on freedom and justice, and unfavorably on oppression and violence.

-Unless legally prohibited, we will attempt to notify you any time we disclose your personally identifying information.
+Unless legally prohibited, we will attempt to notify you any time we disclose your personally identifying information to a third party.
 In some cases, the information we have, such as an IP address, may be insufficient for us to notify you.

 IV.
 Content and Abuse Policies